marciobarrios/react-unsplash-wrapper/README.md

 # react-unsplash-wrapper
-A tiny React component to effortless use images from [Unsplash](https://unsplash.com/) with tons of possibilities.

 [![npm version](https://img.shields.io/npm/v/react-unsplash-wrapper.svg)](https://www.npmjs.com/package/react-unsplash-wrapper)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

+A tiny React component to effortless use images from [Unsplash](https://unsplash.com/) with tons of possibilities.

+You can play with `react-unsplash-wrapper` in a [CodeSandbox](https://codesandbox.io/s/5wx6j02034).

 ## Why?
 Because I love Unsplash pics and I wanted to use them in my React prototypes with no effort.
 For avatars, placeholders or Hero images.